 In Systematic Transfer Plan STP, investors invest a lump sum in a fund (usually a debt fund) and then transfer a fixed amount regularly to an equity fund.
 Investors who have excess money lying idle in their account can park the money in a liquid fund or an ultra short term fund or.
 Investors can earn a little extra on their lumpsum investment while transferring money to an equity fund from this process.
 Also, the investors have to decide the period over which they want to transfer the amount from one fund to another.
 And they need to determine the amount for transfer.
 Generally, STP is suitable for investors who are reluctant to invest their lump sum money at once in equity funds.

 Moreover, investors can also put their lump sum money in an equity fund and look for a systematic withdrawal.
 This is another method of withdrawing money from a mutual fund scheme known as systematic withdrawal plan SWP.
 SWP is opposite to SIP.
 Here, the investors have an option to withdraw a fixed sum of money at regular intervals after investing a lump sum amount in a mutual fund scheme.
 This withdrawal acts as a steady income for many individuals (E.g., senior citizens)

-There are several benefits of each mode of investment.
-The following parameters which summarise the benefits of SIP and STP
+There are several benefits of SIP and STP modes of investment.
+The following parameters which summarise the difference between STP and SIP